Fostering a strong sense of belonging at Central State University

 In conversations with alumni, current students, faculty, staff, and supporters, one word consistently emerges to describe Central State: "family."
 This reflects the strong sense of community and belonging that is central to the Institution.

-Recently, we had the opportunity to speak with two key figures at Central State: Dr. Ryan Griffin, vice president of the Office of Engagement and Persistence and dean of Student Development, and Jessica Ngoie-Thomas, director of the Office of Marauder Leadership and Engagement, to gain insights into the strategies and programs that contribute to this welcoming atmosphere.
+Recently, we had the opportunity to speak with two key figures at Central State: Dr. Ryan Griffin, vice provost of the Office of Engagement and Persistence and dean of Student Development, and Jessica Ngoie-Thomas, director of the Office of Marauder Leadership and Engagement, to gain insights into the strategies and programs that contribute to this welcoming atmosphere.

 Building community through engagement and persistence